postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 If your network is behind a firewall that requires whitelisted IP addresses, you will need to use a static IP address to enable collection backups to GitHub on custom domains.

-Contact your IT team to whitelist the following static IP in your firewall to enable collection backup integrations:
+Contact your IT team to whitelist the following static IP in your firewall to enable collection backups to GitHub:

     * US East: `3.212.102.200`